 The free WordPress plugin SEO by Yoast offers an easy way to edit the meta description of your post.

 Good SEO practises are absolutely essential to getting your blog ranked higher.
+It will take time for you to gain the knowledge and skills for making a difference in your rankings (a good SEO course can help), but slowly you’ll get there and all additional learning will eventually compound to give you an edge over your competitors.
 It’s important to remember, however, that your rank won’t shoot up overnight.

 You’ll need to give it a bit of time, and soon enough you should start to see results.